clojure/brew-install/README.md

 The tar file contains:

-* brew-install jar - an uberjar including clojure-install and all its dep jars
+* install-clj jar - an uberjar including clojure-install and all its dep jars
 * clj.props - the initial file of dep properties to install (Clojure, spec, tools.deps)
 * install-clj script - just invokes the installer from clojure-install
 * clj script - the main user-facing Clojure runner (pulled from tools.deps.alpha)

 ## Updating versions

-The brew installer version is defined by the pom.xml project version.
+The installer version is defined by the pom.xml project version.
 It should be updated only by running script/build/update_version.

-The Clojure, spec, and tools.deps.alpha versions to include in the brew installer are defined in the pom.xml as properties files and make their way from there into all the other files via several means.
+The Clojure, spec, and tools.deps.alpha versions to include in the brew installer are defined in the pom.xml as properties and make their way from there into all the other files via several means.

 ## Package script